 One of the recurring themes in Joel Carpenter’s super-informative book, Revive Us Again, is the idea that the Fundamentalist movement’s social involvement (that involvement which is apart from evangelism) was motivated out of reactionary pride: the strong, visceral unction to take back the center stage from the Modernists, who had stolen it away from the Puritans.
 States Carpenter,

-Those who founded the fundamentalist movement witnessed this shift in cultural leadership and began to notice that their own status and influence was waning.7
+Those who founded the fundamentalist movement witnessed this shift in cultural leadership and began to notice that their own status and influence was waning.8

 Earlier in his book Carpenter states,

 [They saw] their status as community leaders and the influence of their evangelical values decrease sharply while a new elite of university-trained secular professors and [theological] liberal clergy gained power and prestige….
-Fundamentalists had been deeply shamed in the battles of the 1920’s, but they could not give up on the vision of a Christian America.8
+Fundamentalists had been deeply shamed in the battles of the 1920s, but they could not give up on the vision of a Christian America.9

-The human desire to get back all that had been lost to the theological liberals (seminaries, colleges, denominations, churches, mission agencies, publishing companies, and their like) was a compelling motive that seemed to eclipse the need for a clearly reasoned theology relative to how to go about doing that.
-This same compelling desire seemed to eclipse as well the need to stop and question the validity of the earlier Puritan objective to “Christianize America” (as was motivated by a Postmillennial eschatology) in the first place.
-Furthermore, there existed an underlying assumption by the Fundamentalists that what had been lost was that which God intended for believers to get back and always possess.
-Again, how biblically speaking one should go about achieving repossession of these institutions is missing from the literature of the time.
-Accordingly, Fundamentalists sought many means to “take back America from the [theological] liberals” but there exists no biblically reasoned document by any leader during the period as to how one should achieve that.
+The human desire to get back all that had been lost to the theological liberals (seminaries, colleges, denominations, churches, mission agencies, publishing companies, and their like) was a compelling motive that seemed to eclipse the need for a clearly reasoned theology relative as to how to go about accomplishing that aspiration.
+This same compelling desire seemed to eclipse the need to stop and question the validity of the earlier Puritan objective to “Christianize America” (as was motivated by a Postmillennial eschatology) in the first place.
+Furthermore, an underlying assumption by the Fundamentalists existed that what had been lost was that which God had intended for believers to recover and always possess.
+Again, biblically speaking how to achieve the repossession of these institutions is missing from the literature of the time.
+Accordingly, Fundamentalists sought many means to “take back America from the [theological] liberals” but no biblically reasoned document by any leader during the period exists to show how such a goal could be achieved.
 Fundamentalists were motivated and driven, if not captivated, by an overwhelming reactionary pragmatism to recover their huge losses.